 The first Space-Based Infrared System (Sbirs) geosynchronous (GEO) satellite is completing final integrated system testing in preparation for an April 2011 launch, U.S. Air Force officials say.
 In the next few months, Lockheed Martin will install final components — including solar arrays, thermal blankets, batteries and the deployable light shade (which is needed to reduce sun glints for the infrared missile warning sensors) — onto the spacecraft.
 Sbirs eventually will replace the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Lockheed Set To Install Final Components On SBIRS GEO-1".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Lockheed Set To Install Final Components On SBIRS GEO-1".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.